 The house was subsequently split into flats, and the chapel that held such poignant relics of the Imperial Family was also turned into a flat.
 Nothing remains of Gibbes’s time there.
 Much of his collection was sold to the Wernher Collection at Luton Hoo where a memorial chapel was made to house them, consecrated by Archbishop Anthony of Sourozh.
 When Luton Hoo became a luxury hotel, the Wernher Collection moved to Greenwich and was managed by English Heritage.
 The Gibbes collection, however, is now in private hands.

 The house was successfully nominated as a heritage asset in 2015.
 It is also a building of spiritual importance regarding the history of Oxford’s Orthodox communities, as the Russian Orthodox Chapel in Oxford was only established much later and not within Gibbes’s lifetime.
 Appropriately enough, the chapel today contains an engraving of Gibbes in its main entrance hall, showing him as the white-bearded figure in black that he had familiarly become in 1950s Oxford.
 Fittingly, the chapel contains also icons of the Russian Imperial Family in its window niches, who were finally recognised – following much debate – as Passion Bearers by the Moscow Patriarchate in 2000.

 Gibbes died aged 87 in 1963 and is buried in Headington Cemetery, his gravestone bearing the three staves of the Russian Orthodox Cross.
-In 2013, a memorial service took place at Headington Cemetery to mark his 137th birthday, attended by the Russian Orthodox Community.
+In 2013, a memorial service took place at Headington Cemetery to mark the 50th anniversary of Gibbes’ death, attended by the Russian Orthodox Community.
 The service took place in deep snow; ironically enough, it was a scene that fittingly could have occurred in Russia.